 Is GLM 5.2 free?

 The weights are released under an MIT license, so self-hosting is free and unrestricted for commercial use.
-Using it through the GLM Coding Plan or API costs money, starting at about $10/month.
+Using it through the GLM Coding Plan costs from about $18/month, while the standalone API runs $1.40 per million input tokens and $4.40 per million output.

 How big is the GLM 5.2 context window?